DiligentGraphics/DiligentEngine/README.md

 <a name="build_and_run_macos"></a>
 ## MacOS

-After you clone the repo, run the following command from the engine's root folder to generate Xcode project (you need to have [CMake](https://cmake.org/) installed on the system):
+After you clone the repo, run the following command from the engine's root folder to generate Xcode project:

 ```
 cmake -S . -B ./build/MacOS -G "Xcode"